Study Degree Credit Courses Without Seeking a Degree

-A request based on a medical condition must be accompanied by a medical certificate signed by a physician, counsellor or otherwise appropriate documentation certifying the reason for the deferral, the inability of the student to write the examination at the regular scheduled time, and where possible, an indication of the period of incapacity.
+A request based on a medical condition must be accompanied by a medical certificate signed and dated by a physician, counsellor or otherwise appropriate documentation certifying the reason for the deferral, the inability of the student to write the examination at the regular scheduled time, and where possible, an indication of the period of incapacity.
 Dates indicated on all documentation must be inclusive of the date(s) of the missed exam.
 Based on the evidence, the Student Advisor or Director of General Studies, Extended Education shall decide whether the application is approved.
 Based on the student’s ongoing incapacity or other exceptional circumstances a deferral may be granted to a student who files an application after the 48 hour period has lapsed.

 A request based on religious obligations – a student who, because of religious obligations, is unable to write a final examination when scheduled, shall be given an opportunity to write a special examination.
 The student is required to give reasonable notice (approximately three weeks) to the Registrar’s Office prior to the examination series and to present evidence concerning the religious obligations involved; or

-Contact a student advisor in General Studies for details or drop-in to 166 Extended Education with your supporting documentation.
+Contact a student advisor in General Studies for details or drop-in to 185 Extended Education with your supporting documentation.

 Approval of a Deferred Examination Request(s) Initial approval of all deferred examinations by the Student Advisor/Director of General Studies, Extended Education shall be conditional upon verification that you have completed all required components of the course and that it is mathematically possible for you as a student to pas the course by writing the final examination.
 Approval will be rescinded if these conditions are not met.